 Board of Directors

-Gary Hennip, Matthew Whiting, Richard Gathman, Robert Faux.
+Matthew Whiting, Nicholas Reitter, Richard Gathman, Craig Bennett.

 Citizens’ Electric is one of five utility organizations in the C&T Enterprises, Inc. family.
 C&T is owned by Claverack REC (Wysox, PA) and Tri-County REC (Mansfield, PA).
 C&T is also the holding company that owns Citizens’ Electric, Wellsboro Electric and Valley Energy.
 C&T provides a variety of management services to all the affiliates such as Human Resources, Payroll, IT, Call Center services, Safety and Corporate Communications.

-To explore employment opportunities at Citizens’ or any of the affiliates, please visit the C&T Career Possibilities web page.
+To explore employment opportunities at Citizens’ or any of the affiliates, please visit the C&T Job Openings web page.

-On March 30, 2017, Citizens’ Electric Company and Wellsboro Electric Company (Company or Companies) submitted their fifth Joint Default Service Plan (DSP-V or Plan) to the Pennsylvania Public Utility Commission for approval.
-On December 28, 2017, the Commission issued an Opinion and Order on DSP-V. DSP-V governs all wholesale, default power supply purchases for the period June 1, 2018 through May 31, 2021.
+On March 31, 2020, Citizens’ Electric Company and Wellsboro Electric Company (Company or Companies) submitted their sixth Joint Default Service Plan (DSP-VI or Plan) to the Pennsylvania Public Utility Commission for approval.
+On October 5, 2020, the Commission issued a Recommended Decision on DSP-VI.
+DSP-VI governs all wholesale, default power supply purchases for the period June 1, 2021 through May 31, 2025.
 In accordance with the Plan, the Companies acquire default energy supply for all customers that do not purchase supply from an alternative energy supplier.
-DSP-V includes all generation and transmission costs as well as all ancillary costs from PJM Interconnection, LLC (the regional transmission operator) that are required to deliver default, wholesale supply to each Company.
+DSP-VI includes all generation and transmission costs as well as all ancillary costs from PJM Interconnection, LLC (the regional transmission operator) that are required to deliver default, wholesale supply to each Company.

 Default service pricing is adjusted every six months, based on forward market strip prices, and includes Commission-approved passthrough items such as a supplier administrative adder, taxes and other variable expenses.
 The Price-to-Compare currently in effect can be found here.